ouailderghal/ntic-labs/README.md

 # Laboratory machines configuration

-This repository contains Ansible playbook files and documentation for setting up laboratory machines of the faculty of new technologies, University of Constantine 2.
+This repository contains Ansible playbook files, scripts and documentation for setting up laboratory machines of the faculty of new technologies in [University of Constantine 2](https://www.univ-constantine2.dz).
 The goal is to connect labs in the same network and offer an infrastructure that will be used later for deploying local services.
 The figure bellow illustrates the topology that we set up.

 ![Project topology](images/topology.png)

+In this README, you will find a brief description about `ntic-labs` project and also a documentation on how to set up your environment to deploy and make use of the scripts and playbooks in this repository.
+Any comments and suggestions are welcome.

-Please follow carefully this tutorial, make sure that you have a stable internet connection on both your host and the machine(s) you want to set up.
+If you want to reproduce the implemented topology, please follow this tutorial. make sure that you have a stable internet connection on both your host and the machine(s) you want to set up.
+It is recommended to have [Debian 11](https://debian.org) Linux installed on your host machine.

 ## Generate automatic installation ISO